Have you ever collected open-ended survey responses, only to feel overwhelmed by the sheer amount of unstructured text?

 Pro Tip: You can use Excel’s Pivot Tables to analyze the frequency of each theme across responses, making it easier to visualize trends in your data.

-Manual coding in Excel is a powerful way to analyze open-ended data when dealing with smaller datasets.
+Manual survey coding in Excel is a powerful way to analyze open-ended data when dealing with smaller datasets.
 While it offers complete control over the categorization process, it becomes inefficient as response volumes grow.

 If you frequently work with large datasets, consider professional software like Blix to streamline the process.